JdeRobot/smart-traffic-sensor/README.md

         rows 576

 The above values must be updated to fit the input video geometry.
-This file can be done by using the semi-automated calibration tool provided by the traffic-monitor software.
+This file can be done by using the semi-automated calibration tool provided by the smart-traffic-sensor software.
 For this the user has to enable the **Auto calibration** option and use the calibration dialog
 (View > Show Camera Calibration).
 [Following video](https://www.youtube.com/watch?v=_JoWBaWCNTk) explains the calibration process.

 ### 4 Usage

+    pushd . && cd src/lib/ && cat libtensorflow*.so_? > libtensorflow_cc.so && popd
     cd build
     ln -s ../cfg/trafficmonitor.cfg trafficmonitor.cfg
     ./trafficmonitor path_to_video_file